14 Amazing Health Benefits Of Lemongrass Tea

 11. Heals Sore Throat

-The antibacterial and anti-inflammatory properties of lemongrass tea can decongest your respiratory system, thereby relieving sore throat.
+The antibacterial and anti-inflammatory properties of lemongrass tea can decongest your respiratory system by relieving inflammation, and thereby relieve sore throat.
 The tea also has the ability to cleanse toxins from the body and stimulate lymph drainage.

 12. Treats Cold, Cough, And Allergies